7 Ways To Ward Off Acne

 3. Don’t pick (scratch, or touch!)

 Your mom was right when she told you to keep your hands off your face.
-That bacteria hanging out in the pimple is happy to spread to other pores and worsen the condition.
+That bacteria hanging out in a pimple is happy to spread to other pores and worsen the condition.
 Apply a spot treatment to the blemish to speed up healing and then hands off!
 Our advanced blemish control serum has salicylic acid among other pimple-fighting ingredients and can be used to spot treat pimples.

 4. Use a moisturizer